ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 ~~~
 {: #fig-date-reject title="Example Rejection of Request Date Field"}

-Disagreements about time are unlikely if both client and server have a good
+Disagreements about time are unlikely if both client and Oblivious Gateway
-source of time; see {{?NTP=RFC5905}}.
-However, clock differences are known to be
+Resource have a good source of time; see {{?NTP=RFC5905}}.
+However, clock
-commonplace; see Section 7.1 of {{CLOCKSKEW=DOI.10.1145/3133956.3134007}}.
+differences are known to be commonplace; see Section 7.1 of
+{{CLOCKSKEW=DOI.10.1145/3133956.3134007}}.

 Including a `Date` header field in the response allows the client to correct
 clock errors by retrying the same request using the value of the `Date` field
-provided by the server.
-The value of the `Date` field can be copied if the
+provided by the Oblivious Gateway Resource.
+The value of the `Date` field can
-request is fresh, with an adjustment based on the `Age` field otherwise.
-When
+be copied if the request is fresh, with an adjustment based on the `Age` field
-retrying a request, the client MUST create a fresh encryption of the modified
+otherwise.
+When retrying a request, the client MUST create a fresh encryption
-request, using a new HPKE context.
+of the modified request, using a new HPKE context.

 Intermediaries can sometimes rewrite the `Date` field when forwarding responses.
-This might cause problems if the server and intermediary clocks differ by enough
+This might cause problems if the Oblivious Gateway Resource and intermediary clocks differ by enough
 to cause the retry to be rejected.
 Therefore, clients MUST NOT retry a request
 with an adjusted date more than once.

-Servers that condition their responses on the `Date` header field SHOULD either
+Oblivious Gateway Resources that condition their responses on the `Date` header
-ensure that intermediaries do not cache responses (by including a
+field SHOULD either ensure that intermediaries do not cache responses (by
-`Cache-Control` directive of `no-store`) or designate the response as
+including a `Cache-Control` directive of `no-store`) or designate the response
-conditional on the value of the `Date` request header field (by including the
+as conditional on the value of the `Date` request header field (by including the
 token "date" in a `Vary` header field).

-Clients MUST NOT use the date provided by the server for any other purpose,
+Clients MUST NOT use the date provided by the Oblivious Gateway Resource for any
+other purpose, including future requests to any resource.
+Any request that uses
-including future requests.
-Using information provided by the server allows the
+information provided by the Oblivious Gateway Resource might be correlated using
-server to correlate the original request with the retry.
+that information.

 ## Forward Secrecy